By Amy Cunningham

 I spoke with Valena Claiborne, Windsor Road’s Community Outreach Director (and mom of three) during my visit to learn a little more about the play area and their current building project.
 Valena says, “The purpose of our whole addition was for the kids, to give them more space and more security.
 Additionally, this (playground) is a nice space to offer the community to come in and enjoy, regardless of their connection to Windsor Road or any other church. “

-The new playground at Windsor Road is now open to the public weekdays 9 a.m.-4 p.m., excluding holidays.
+The new playground at Windsor Road is open to the public Monday, Wednesday and Thursday from 9 a.m.-3:30 p.m.
 You can call them at 359-2122 if you have any questions.

 Amy Cunningham is a Chicago native turned proud C-U resident for over ten years.
 She lives in Urbana with her husband, energetic four year old son and adventurous one year old daughter.